gbif/hp-vectornet/about.md

 ![some figure text](/assets/images/placeholders/vn1.png){:standalone .has-text-centered}

+The VectorNet consortium brings together a network of medical entomologists and public health professionals, together with veterinary entomologists and veterinarians working the field of vector-borne disease in Europe and the countries surrounding the Mediterranean Basin.
+The project also provides ad-hoc scientific advice to support ECDC and EFSA with technical questions on vector surveillance and vector-borne disease in humans and animals.

+The primary outputs of VectorNet have been, anc continue to be, the Vector maps: https://www.ecdc.europa.eu/en/disease-vectors/

 Vectornet maintains a common database on the presence and distribution of vectors and pathogens in vectors across Europe and the Mediterranean basin.
 The project is operated by a consortium including the following VectorNet experts.
 The vectornet database is uploaded periodically on the GBIF Vectornet Data portal.

 ## VectorNet experts